andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/open_knowledge_format.md

 In this setup:

-* The folder (`customer`) remains entirely independent of how nested billing details work.
+* The folder `customer` remains entirely independent of how nested billing details work.
-* The folders (`billing`) deeper folder (`invoices`) do not declare new global contexts; they strictly specialize and detail the concepts introduced in their parent directories.
+* The folders under `billing` (like `invoices`) do not declare new global contexts; they strictly specialize and detail the concepts introduced in their parent directories.
-* The folders (`logistics`, `shipping`, `tracking`)...
+* The folders `logistics`, `shipping`, and `tracking` demonstrate recursive refinement without polluting the namespace.

-## **6. Pragmatic Rules & Storytelling Philosophy**
+## **6. Three Pragmatic Rules**

 To ensure that the file-based knowledge system remains highly readable, intuitive, and easy for AI agents to process, follow these three core guidelines:

-### **Rule 1: Folders Should Never Depend on Sub-Folders**
+1.**Folders Should Never Depend on Sub-Folders:** Dependencies must always point inward (or downward).

-Dependencies must always point **inward** (or downward).
-A parent folder represents a higher level of abstraction and must remain fully functional and understandable without needing to know the implementation details of its sub-folders.

-### **Rule 2: Sub-Folders Do Not Introduce New Concepts, Just More Details**

-A sub-folder is not a dumping ground for unrelated ideas.
-It must only exist to expand upon, refine, or detail a concept already introduced in its parent folder.
-If you find yourself introducing an entirely new top-level business concept inside a nested directory, it belongs at a higher level (Level 1).
+2. **Sub-Folders Do Not Introduce New Concepts, Just More Details:** A sub-folder must only exist to expand upon, refine, or detail a concept already introduced in its parent folder.

-### **Rule 3: Folders Must Reflect Business Concepts, Not Technical Ones**
+3. **Folders Must Reflect Business Concepts, Not Technical Ones:** Organize by business domains (e.g., `customer/`, `billing/`), not technical roles (`controllers/`, `models/`).

-The directory structure must tell a cohesive business story.
-Avoid organizing folders by technical roles (such as `controllers/`, `views/`, `models/`, or `utils/`).
-Instead, organize them by the business domains they represent (such as `customer/`, `billing/`, or `shipping/`).

 ### **Summary: The Level "0" Trick**